BAPPramod/CoinKeeper-MobileApp/README.md

 - Search data
 - Currency Conversion
 - Haptic feedback
-- Statistics for analytics and export as PDF
+- Statistics for analytics and export as a PDF
 - Wallet Management
 - Transactions Management
 - Media Uploads